You are here

 - Pediatrics: Pediatricians specialize in the treatment of newborns, infants, children and adolescents.
 It is their role to plan and carry out a medical care program for children – from birth through adolescence.
 They provide preventive health care as well as care for acute and chronic illnesses.

 - Internal Medicine/Pediatrics (Med/Peds): Doctors who specialize in internal medicine and pediatrics have completed a combined residency program in internal medicine and pediatrics.
 They are able to provide preventive care as well as care for the complex medical problems of both adults and children.

 Primary care near you

-Loyola offers many primary care physicians s at locations throughout the Chicago area.
+Loyola primary care physicians are available at more than 15 locations throughout the Chicago area.
 Call (888) LUHS-888 to speak with a trained representative and choose your primary care physician.
-To choose a primary care physician by location, go to our Visit Us page and find a location near you.
+To choose a primary care physician by location, check our map above, which shows you our locations and will direct you to more information about each location on our Visit Us pages.

 Loyola primary care physicians will partner with you to encourage your good health.
 They also will serve as a coordinator of care should you require more specialized treatment and may refer you to one of our specialists.